What are Virtual Threads?

 Virtual threads use ~1000x less memory than platform threads

 Virtual threads let you write simple, blocking code while achieving the performance of complex async/reactive patterns.
-No more callback hell or complex reactive streams for I/O-bound applications!
+Same code style, 1000x more throughput.